spacetypeco/generative-typography-SU20/README.md

 ### How Do I JavaScript?

-* Core JavaScript Concepts
+* Web Browsers and the JavaScript Console
 * Primitives and Conditionals
 * Mental Modeling
-	* Console + Debugging: Finding errors and their causes
+* Debugging: Finding errors and their causes

-* Anatomy of a P5js Sketch
+### Anatomy of a P5js Sketch
 * Drawing Things!
 * The Execution Loop
-	* Interactivity
+* Mouse Interactivity
 * Reading external images and fonts
 * Randomness

 ## ✏️ Week 1 Homework

 ### Assignment
-* Make a Brush Tool or other interactive piece.
+* Make a brush tool or other interactive piece.

 ### Readings